"Avengers" may sink "Battleship's" U.S. launch

 "'Avengers' is making us throw our tracking out the window," said one person familiar with studio tracking.

-Starring Liam Neeson and the singer Rihanna, "Battleship" is loosely based on the Hasbro game.
+Starring Liam Neeson and the singer Rihanna, "Battleship" is loosely based on the Hasbro (HAS.O) game.

 "Battleship" needs to generate more than $50 million in weekend ticket sales to break even, said analyst Tony Wible, a managing director at Janney Montgomery Scott, who does not follow Comcast but compiles a data base to predict film performances.

-Wible follows Paramount parent company Viacom, Dreamworks Animation, Walt Disney, and Time Warner, the parent company for Warner Brothers.
+Wible follows Paramount parent company Viacom (VIAB.O), Dreamworks Animation DWA.O, Walt Disney (DIS.N), and Time Warner (TWX.N), the parent company for Warner Brothers.

 A large-budget film like "Battleship" usually generates domestic ticket sales of three times its opening weekend, according to Wible.
 Studios on average get half of box office sales.
 Universal contends it spent $209 million to make its special-effects laden film.